 - If using breed registration tattoo for official ID, you must provide registration paperwork that matches the tattoo. - ATCP 10.01(71)(h)3.
-3. The animal's breed association or registration tattoo with the management number accompanied by registration documents in the animal owner's name. - Scrapie Tags must be used as official identification, if not using tattoo as official identification.
-A list of goats and tag numbers need to be given to the superintendent when animals are checked in.
-Dairy goats need their horns removed.
-Meat/Pet may have - Male goats must be castrated. - Meat Goats may be sold at the Meat Animal Auction and must be over 40 lbs. and under one year. - See Animal Health Rules in back of fairbook.
+3. The animal's breed association or registration tattoo with the management number accompanied by registration documents in the animal owner's name. - Market goats must have a Scrapie Tag and fair issued animal tag for official identification.
+Dairy goats may have a Scrapie Tag or tattoo as official identification.
+A list of goats and tag numbers need to be given to the superintendent when animals are checked in. - Dairy goats need their horns removed; scurs must be less than 2 inches.
+Meat/Fiber may have horns. - There must be a minimum of five Dairy Wethers in the Market class to have a competition.
+If there are not, they will compete in the Market Meat class. - Meat Goats may be sold at the Meat Animal Auction and must be over 40 lbs. and under one year. - See Animal Health Rules in back of fairbook.